cafaray/rag4cybersecurity/README.md

 - integrate_llm_openai.py: Integrate a remote LLM to the app.py script.
 It use the openai formula.

 - usecase_grc_rag.py: A complete use case for security and compliance.

+## Python environment

+I'm (forced) using `uv`, a nice tool to manage python virtual environments.
+Here you can find more [information about uv](https://github.com/astral-sh/uv).

+In our case, we are using it in the simple way:

+`uv venv python 3.12``

+Then, to activate the environment:

+`source .venv/bin/activate`

+To install the required packages:
+`uv pip install -r requirements.txt`

+To run the scripts:
+`uv run app.py`

+To deactivate the environment:
+`deactivate`